RasaHQ/rasa/docs/docs/reference/rasa/core/tracker_store.md

  | get_or_create_table(table_name: Text) -> "boto3.resources.factory.dynamodb.Table"
 ```

-Returns table or creates one if the table name is not in the table list
+Returns table or creates one if the table name is not in the table list.

 #### save